antonioterpin/robostack/README.md

 - Code style requirements and automated checks
 - Testing standards and coverage expectations
 - PR preparation and commit message conventions
-I postponed writing this template for quite too long.
-Over time I may have reviewed a tons of PRs and gave feedback on the SWE.
-If you believe some of this feedback was rather unconventional but good, please open a PR to this template to edit [Contributing Guide](./CONTRIBUTING.md)..
-Please do the same if you think some rules should be amended or we should introduce new ones 🙏.

 ## 📄 License